Normalised Degree Variance: Normalised Degree Variance

 First we factorise the numerator of \eqref{numden}.
-Since $p=n$ is the complete graph with 0 degree variance, it must be that $p=n$ is a root of this polynomial.
-Then, by long polynomial division we find that $p = n-1$ is a double root of this polynomial and the numerator factorises to give
+It is straightforward to compute for $r=n$ and see that this is a root of this polynomial.
+Then, by long polynomial division we find that $r = n-1$ is a double root of this polynomial and the numerator factorises to give \begingroup \endgroup We now differentiate with respect to $r$ using the quotient rule to get \begingroup \endgroup as required. \end{enumerate} \end{proof} \end{corollary}